Wahoo NE, 5th Street with paved streets 1920

 Some of the first wave of Czech immigrants into Wahoo were our ancestors and relatives, Zimola, Simondynes and Dolezal.

+Interest in beginning a Catholic parish in Wahoo can be traced back to 1877, when a local group of Catholics began planning to build a church named after the patron of their former country, Bohemia.
 Construction on the present neo-gothic church, St. Wenceslaus, began in June 1920 and was consecrated in September 1923. by Bishop James Duffy of Grand Island, as the Diocese of Lincoln was without a bishop then.
 Note the cornerstone inscription, which is written in Czech and English.

 The committee’s treasurer who raised funds for the church from the Catholics nearby was František Vybíral, our 2nd-great-grandfather.